KallynGowdy/OAuthWorks/README.md

         return null; // Or whatever is default for your implementation.
 Not used as of yet.
     }
 }

+// ...Then, when you create your provider, just give the factory to it. using(OAuthProvider provider = new OAuthProvider
+    {
+        AuthorizationCodeFactory = new AuthorizationCodeFactory(),
+        // etc.
+    })
+{
+    // Handle request
+}
 ```

 - Fourth and finally, we prepare the response and return it to the client.
+For certian requests, like an authorzation code request, more information needs to be added to the response.
+For instance, when replying to an authorization code request, the response is a redirect containing the return values, the response should also contain a couple headers that tell the user-agent to not cache the response.
+Those things need to be handled on your side of the library, since they are all very implementation specific.
+Check out some of the examples for more information.

+You can find more information and implementation advice on the [Wiki](https://github.com/OAuthWorks/OAuthWorks/wiki).

 [oauth]: (http://tools.ietf.org/html/rfc6749)
 [unit-of-work]:(http://msdn.microsoft.com/en-us/library/ff649690.aspx?ppud=4)